Eolien55/FileClassed/README.md

 The `dest` field / CLI option sets which directory to move the files, once expanded.

 The `once` field / CLI flag makes the program organize the files only once.
 By default, it organizes them, then sleep and organizes them again.

+The `sleep` field / CLI option sets the sleep time between each loop, in milliseconds.

+The `static_mode` field / CLI flag disables the program looking for configuration changes.

+The `codes` field / CLI option sets the "shortcuts".

+The `completion` CLI option generates shell specific completion script and print it to stdout.

+Note that the default values are in french, so you really should write your configuration file.

 This program is free software (as stated in LICENSE), and published under the MIT license.